-Reverend John Garcia Gensel, Joe Williams, George Benson and Billy Taylor at Saint Peter's Church in Manhattan.
+Rev. John Garcia Gensel, Joe Williams, George Benson and Billy Tayler at Saint Peter's Church

 Rev. John Garcia Gensel, born Juan Garcia Valez, in Manati, Puerto Rico in 1917, was so cool and important for me, too.
 He was a friend not only to Amram, but also John Coltrane, Duke Ellington, Miles Davis, Charlie Mingus, and many others.

-Back in 1985, a friend from out of town naively suggested that I give a concert at Saint Peter's Church on 53rd street in Manhattan when we walked by.
-She insisted, even after I said they would never agree to it, and soon found myself sitting with Rev. Gensel, who practically instantly gave me the green light, allowing use of the main chapel for no fee, just collecting donations.
-Over the next 7 or 8 years, I gave around fifteen concerts there before my music was available on recordings, so this really was the only way to present my music at the time along with radio appearances on WKCR, WBAI and WNYC.
-I agree with David - what a great man he was!
+Back in 1985, a friend from out of town naively suggested that I give a concert at Saint Peter's Church on 53rd street in Manhattan when we just happened to walk by.
+She insisted I go inside and ask them, even after telling her they would never agree to it, and soon found myself sitting with Rev. Gensel, who practically instantly gave me the green light, allowing use of the main chapel for no fee, just collecting donations.

-As it turns out, I learned after he left us that a transformative teacher of mine, Barney Bragin, who taught me Johann Sebastian Bach's Two-Part Inventions, and introduced me to the visionary Brubeck-Desmond-Morello-Benjamin album, Jazz Impressions of Eurasia, and whose music career included performing with Bunny Berigan, had a mother who was Argentinian.
+As it turns out, I learned after he left us at 90, how a transformative teacher of mine, Barney Bragin, who taught me the Two-Part Inventions by Johann Sebastian Bach, and introduced me to the visionary Brubeck-Desmond-Morello-Benjamin album, Jazz Impressions of Eurasia, and whose music career included performing with Bunny Berigan, had a mother who was Argentinian.

 © 2018 Michael Robinson All rights reserved